Assertion-Based Optimization of Quantum Programs: Implementation using ProjectQ and Z3

 While we do not elaborate on the details of the ProjectQ compilation framework, we point out that optimization and compilation is carried out during circuit generation time.
 As a result, all parameters of the circuit are already known.
-In particular, the length of quantum registers is determined since all classical inputs to the quantum program have been supplied.
-The circuit can thus be optimized specifically to the problem size in question---a feature that is crucial especially for near- and intermediate-term devices which have very limited resources, making such additional optimizations very valuable.
-In turn, this enables more powerful optimizations when employing our methodology because we do not require parametric proofs.
+In particular, the lengths of all quantum registers are known since all classical inputs to the quantum program have been supplied.
+The circuit can thus be optimized specifically to the problem instance in question.
+Furthermore, this enables more powerful optimizations when employing our methodology because we do not require parametric proofs.
 It is of course theoretically possible to prove such statements by induction, however, there is only limited support in automatic theorem provers such as Z3~\cite{z3paper} due to the difficulty of, e.g., constructing appropriate induction rules~\cite{bundy1999automation}.
-Since all classical parameters have a definite value upon circuit generation, we can unroll many quantified statements and thereby generate statements that are much easier to (dis)prove.
+Since all classical parameters have a definite value upon circuit generation, we can unroll quantified statements and thereby generate claims that are easier to prove.

 As an example, we show how the definition of the ProjectQ Swap operation was altered in order to enable our optimization engine to carry out the optimizations discussed so far.
-The definition of \texttt{SwapGate} was extended by merely the following two member functions:
+The definition of \texttt{SwapGate} was extended by merely the following two member functions: \lstset{tabsize=2,language=python,morekeywords={int,in,return,len,quint,qallocate,deallocate,qureg,qubit},frame=top bottom,breaklines=true,escapeinside={(*}{*)},basicstyle= \ttfamily}